 and write them to a new PDF file:

->>> pdf_writer.addPage(left_side)
+>>> pdf_writer.add_page(left_side)

->>> pdf_writer.addPage(right_side)
+>>> pdf_writer.add_page(right_side)

-Now open the cropped_pages.pdf
+Now open cropped_pages.pdf

-file with a PDF reader.
+with a PDF reader.
 You should see a file with two pages, the first containing the text from the left-hand side of the original first page, and the second containing the text from the original right-hand side.

-Check Your Understanding
+Checking Your Understanding

 Expand the block below to check your understanding: